 Optional: 1/4 teaspoon cinnamon

 1 cup unsweetened full-fat coconut milk or coconut cream

 1 beaten egg

 2 tablespoons melted coconut oil

 In one medium bowl, whisk together all the dry ingredients: buckwheat flour, baking powder, salt, coconut palm sugar and cinnamon.
 Combine well.

-In another medium bowl, beat the coconut milk, egg and melted coconut oil or butter, using an electric mixer (or whisk).
+In another medium bowl, beat the coconut milk, egg and melted coconut oil, using an electric mixer (or whisk).